muhammadshahidwandar/S-VVAD/README.md

 ## Sub-directories and Files
 There are three sub-directories described as follows:

-### Images
+### images
-Containes some sample dynamic images with their coresponding mask generated images used for the training of FCN
+Containes some sample group dynamic images with their coresponding mask generated images used for the training of FCN

-### Modified-Columbia
+### VAD-Mask-Generation
 Containes some sample train and validation set for modified-columbia dataset as explained in S-VVAD paper.

-### Resnet-Finetuning
+### FCN-Training

 ``Train_Main``: To train ResNet model on a given dataset